thalesvb/thalesvb.github.io/_posts/2019-09-21-abap-code-less-reuse-more-rebels-we-need-your-expertise-documented.md

 Let's face the truth: your first action to understand what a piece of code does is read it.
 This by itself is a good reason to write it properly, and you can learn more about it by by [reading the official style guide][abap_style_guide].
 What it proposes is what non-ABAPers already do in their codes (since a long time ago), now we have _la pièce de résistance officiele et publique_ to finally write readable code in peace.

-We are already limited by 30 characters, throwing hungarian notation away frees up 3 of them (if you still don't know how to quickly discover how a variable was declared, time to study again your code editor).
+We are already limited by 30 characters, throwing Hungarian notation away frees up 3 of them (if you still don't know how to quickly discover how a variable was declared, time to study again your code editor).
 Using the name of tables, structures or even data element into naming is also a problem, it doesn't add anything useful to it.

 Evidence 2: